 One highlight is the optional Audi virtual cockpit.
 It displays all key information in razor-sharp graphics on its 12.3-inch monitor.
 Views available to the driver include a sport mode centered around the tachometer.

 The Audi phone box, another optional feature, connects smartphones to the on-board antenna by near-field coupling and simultaneously charges them inductively using the Qi standard.
-The Audi tablet serves as a flexible Rear Seat Entertainment device.
 For very discerning hi-fi fans, the Bang & Olufsen Sound System with its new 3D sound is available.
 The Audi smartphone interface brings Apple CarPlay and Android Auto into the car.

 Leading role: driver assistance systems